-If you're considering engineering as a possible future career, it's a good idea to leave your options open by choosing relevant subjects.
-Studying science and maths, especially physics, will give you a great start both at school and onto further learning post 16.
-If your school offers the three separate sciences, this provides a very good grounding for engineering.
+If you're considering engineering as a future career, it's a good idea to leave your options open by choosing relevant subjects.
+Studying science and maths – especially physics – will give you a great start for pretty much any career you want to go into, including engineering.

-Design & technology, IT, computing, art or geography could also help, depending on the type of engineering you want to go into such as chemical, biomedical and software engineering – there are hundreds of different types of engineering to choose from.
+Design & technology, IT, computing, electronics, construction, art and geography could also help, depending on the type of engineering you want to go into, e.g. biomedical engineering, aerospace engineering or software engineering – there are lots of different types of engineering to choose from.
 Find out more by downloading our From Idea to Career booklet

-Apprenticeships allow you to earn money while you combine on-the-job training with studying.
+Apprenticeships allow you to earn money, combining on-the-job training with study.
 They can open doors to a wide variety of engineering jobs and can be taken at different levels, including intermediate, higher and degree apprenticeships.
-You will generally need a minimum of five GCSEs (or equivalent), including English, mathematics and science or technology subjects, often at grades A* to C due to competition for places.
+You will generally need a minimum of five GCSEs (or equivalent) including English, maths and science or technology subjects, often at grades 9 to 4 (A* to C) due to competition for places.

-For more information on apprencticeships, visit our apprenticeship page.
+For more information on apprenticeships, visit our apprenticeships page.

 Known as Tech levels or T-levels, these include qualifications such as BTECs and NVQs in engineering, ICT and construction & the built environment.
 Vocational courses prepare you for a particular job, industry or sector.
-They are often very practical and may include coursework assignments related to real-work scenarios, as well as links with employers and work experience placements.
-These courses are offered at different levels and can lead onto further training, further education, higher education (university) or employment.
-BTECs, Diplomas, NVQs, HNCs and HNDs are all examples of vocational qualifications.
+They are often very practical and may include coursework assignments related to real-work scenarios, as well as links with employers.
+Vocational courses are offered at different levels and can lead onto apprenticeships, higher education (university) and employment.
+For more information, have a look at our vocational routes booklet.

-After completing your A-Levels, IB, Highers, BTEC Level 3 (or equivalent), you might choose to study engineering at University.
+After completing your A-Levels, T-levels, IB, Highers, BTEC Level 3 or equivalent, you may decide to go on to study engineering at university.

-Courses normally last for 3 or 4 years while Masters courses (MEng) last for 4 or 5 years.
-Some courses involve a year working in industry, or a year abroad.
-Students can take a ‘general engineering’ degree or they might decide on a particular type of engineering, for example electronic engineering, design engineering, or one of the many other types of engineering.
+Degree courses (BEng) normally last for 3 or 4 years while Masters courses (MEng) last for 4 or 5 years.
+Some courses involve a year working in industry or a year abroad.
+Students can take a ‘general engineering’ degree or they might decide on a particular type of engineering, for example civil engineering, electronic engineering, design engineering, mechanical engineering or one of the many other types of engineering.